Bolupe/Image-Gallery/README.md

 Access the app at http://localhost:3000.

-With these instructions, you'll have the Image Gallery Web App up and running locally with your own API keys.
+With these instructions, you'll have the Drag-and-Drop Image Gallery Web App up and running locally with your own API keys.